nirvanasupermind/tachyon/REFERENCE.md

 call member expr = primary expr, {("(", expr list, ")") | (".", identifier)};
 ```

 Call member expressions include function calls, object member accesses, and all combinations of them, in addition to primary expressions.
+When a function which is a member of an object is called, the first argument will automatically be set to the object, with the expliticly-specified arguments coming after it.
 ```
 System.print("Hello world!");
 ```